 Not included:Personal equipment, not mentioned meals, day pack, gratuities.

 Demands:Easy to moderate mountain hikes with light day pack, always accompanied by the guide.
 Good middle class hotels and cabins.
-After the day of training the canoe trip is suitable for inexperienced paddlers.
+After the day of training the canoe trip is suitable for novices with at least some basic paddling skills.

 Minimum age: 12 years accompanied by and adult for the canoe trip.

 Transfer from the airport to your hotel.
-Meet the guide and fellow travellers for the pre tour information in the hotel.
+Meet the guide and fellow travellers in your small group for the pre tour information in the hotel.

-There is an opportunity for a great white water rafting trip on the Kicking Horse River.
-It involves a side trip to Golden in B.C., headquarters for many outdoor adventures.
+There is an opportunity for a great white water rafting adventure on the Kicking Horse River.
+It involves a side trip to Golden, British Columbia, headquarters for many outdoor adventures.
 Of course hiking is always an alternative.
 Among the choice of trails the guide would like to show you is an 18 km (11 mi) circuit trough two flower decorated passes at 1830 m and 2180 m (6093 ft and 7250 ft) and spectacular views of Emerald Lake.
 The Natural Bridge, Takakkaw Falls, Spiral Tunnel are other attractions of Yoho Park.
 Hiking time 6 hours.

-Frequent stops and short excursions along the Icefields Parkway on your way into the heart of the Rockies.
-Famous names like Peyto Lake and Bow Summit.
+Canada boasts one of the world's most spectacular high alpine roads, the Icefields Parkway.
+Peyto Lake and Bow Summit are among the frequent stops and short hikes the guide suggests for today.
 At the Columbia Icefields huge glaciers spawn rivers, which eventually reach three different oceans.
-Saskatchewan Glacier is best viewed from far above after hiking 2.5 km (1.6 mi) to a windy ridge at 2260 m (7525 ft).
+Saskatchewan Glacier is best viewed from far above, after hiking 2.5 km (1.6 mi) to a windy ridge at 2260 m (7525 ft).
 Then on to Jasper and the hotel in this small mountain town.
 Hiking time 2 hours.

 So many possibilities, swimming and a picnic at Pyramid Lake, mountain biking, trail rides, canoeing and more.
 Or join the guide for a side trip to Maligne Lake and a 8 km (5 mile) loop hike with 460 m gain (1532 ft) into the hills above tree line at 2150 m (7160 ft) elevation and possibly all the way to the 2790 m (9290 ft) peak overlooking this beautiful lake.
 Hiking time 2 – 6 hours.

 You walk along Maligne Canyon, the river roaring through the narrow gorge, up to 50 m (165 ft) below you.
-Now a short drive to a pretty lake in the foothills where you prepare for the river adventure.
+Now you leave the Rocky Mountains for a short drive to a pretty lake in the foothills where you prepare for the river adventure.
 Here you might meet new adventurers and a new guide for the canoe trip.
 In 2- person open Canadian canoes on the lake you learn the basic paddle strokes and safety precautions.
 You receive tips regarding personal equipment, work sharing of the crews and conduct in the wilderness.
-No experience is necessary.
-The selected river stretches are not dangerous, even for the beginner, but the current, numerous rapids, and gravel bars demand constant vigilance.
-Experienced canoeists find plenty of challenge in this wilderness setting.
+The selected stretch of the river can be mastered by novices, but the current, some rapids, overhanging trees and gravel bars demand constant vigilance.
+Seasoned canoeists find plenty of challenge in this wilderness setting.
 Safety and the comfort of the participants are the main concerns of the guides.

 Not needed luggage stays with the bus in safe keeping.
 Now you start the canoe adventure: For the next 3 nights you pitch your tent on sandy islands or comfortable spots along the shore.
 Your progress depends on the water level.
 The Athabasca River, fed by glaciers and clear forest streams, runs high and fast in the early season, clear, blue and lazy later into the summer.
 In the densely forested, uninhabited valleys you have excellent opportunities to spot wild geese, beavers, eagles, elk, bear, and moose.
 Five or six hours daily are spent on the river, sometimes leisurely drifting downstream, but always with an eye out for rapids and obstacles.
 There is time for swimming, fishing, exploring and campfires under the northern lights.